kaygar86/Election_Analysis/README.md

 	- Jefferson: 10.5% (38,855)
 	- Denver: 82.8% (306,055)
 	- Arapahoe: 6.7% (24,801)
-- The county with highest voter turnout was Denver
+- The county with highest voter turnout was: Denver
 - The candidates were:
     - Charles Casper Stockham
     - Diana DeGette